nkarvounakis/max_external_hot_code_reloading/README.md

 You could use OSX too, but you'll have to implement the OSX layer / build script yourself.

 Before Compiling, you have to set the following variables in the build.bat file
-a) the path of the max SDK in your computer
+a) the max SDK path
 ```
   set MaxSDKPath=D:\patches\max-sdk
 ```